cllebrun/cllebrun.github.io/labs/3.4 Lab Watson - Watson Assistant/README.md

 1. To test your action, click 'invoke'
 ![](./images/invoke.png)

 1. You need now to get the function credentials.
-Expand the "Namespace settings" menu and look for the API Key:
+On the **Action tab**, expand the "Namespace settings" menu and look for the API Key:

 ![](./images/namespace.png)

-1. Copy the Key value (which is actually username:password) and also the current namespace.
+1. Copy the Key value (which is actually username:password) and also the current namespace (up and right, make sure the namespace is in the same region than your Assistant service)

 1. Go back to the Watson Assistant tool, select the Opening node in the Intent tab.
 Import a new file of Intents in the tool: <a href="https://github.com/cllebrun/cllebrun.github.io/blob/master/labs/3.4%20Lab%20Watson%20-%20Watson%20Assistant/WCS_Lab_intents%20Before%20Session%204.csv.zip" download="intent.csv.zip">intent.csv.zip</a>